No new COVID-19 cases, deaths confirmed in Winona County for second consecutive day

-No new COVID-19 cases or deaths in Winona County were announced by the Minnesota Department of Health Tuesday for the second consecutive day.
+No new COVID-19 cases or deaths in Winona County were confirmed by the Minnesota Department of Health Saturday.

-For daily Minnesota COVID-19 situation updates, visit the Minnesota Department of Health's website.
+For daily Minnesota COVID-19 updates, visit the Minnesota Department of Health’s website.

 COVID-19 cases by county